Olauge-Secret/80/sample-miner-api/miner_docs.md

 ### General Questions

 **Q: What is Subnet 80?**
 A: A Bittensor subnet for conversational AI agents.
-Miners provide agent APIs, validators evaluate quality, and TAO emissions are distributed based on performance, stake, and usage.
+Miners provide agent APIs, validators evaluate quality, and TAO emissions are distributed based on performance and usage (50/50 split).

 **Q: What rewards can I receive?**
 A: Reward allocation depends on your weight (performance + trust + EPM) relative to other miners in the research network. **IMPORTANT**: There are NO guarantees of rewards, earnings, or profitability.
 This is an experimental research platform with variable and unpredictable outcomes.
 Participation may result in net costs.
 This is NOT financial advice.